-The cashless policy purpose of this redesign distinguishes it from earlier Naira redesigns and currency replacements, which makes it highly different.
-Previously, people would deposit their old bank notes and receive new notes in exchange, however this time around, according to the CBN, there isn't an explicit exchange of new bank notes for old (i.e, it is not a swap).
+The 'cashless policy' purpose of this redesign distinguishes it from earlier Naira redesigns and currency replacements.
+Previously, people would deposit their old bank notes and receive new notes in exchange, however this time around, the CBN says, there isn't an explicit exchange of new bank notes for old (i.e, it is not a swap).
 They encouraged Nigerians to explore other payment options for economic transactions, such as USSD, online banking, etc.

 According to Stears, the CBN seeks to mop up about 2.7 trillion Naira - over 80% of the total currency in circulation (3.2 trillion Naira).
 If this stands, then what that means is that we have about 0.5trillion in circulation as opposed to 3.2 trillion, now that is a staggering fraction.

 The Underminers of going Cashless